-For Nurse-Midwifery students:
+For Nurse-Midwiferv students:

-- Confirm current certification in fetal monitoring skills throughout your clinical practicum.
-Current certification is defined as completion -of: - an AWHONN Introduction to Fetal Heart Monitoring Online Course Fetal Monitoring Course, Post-Test, or Assessment Exam within 12 months preceding your anticipated clinical practicum end date.
+- Maintain current neonatal resuscitation certification through the American Academy of Pediatrics (AAP) or an AAP approved course.
+All lessons must be completed. - Maintain current certification in fetal monitoring skills throughout your clinical practicum.
+Current certification is defined as completion of: - o AWHONN Introduction to Fetal Heart Monitoring Online Course - o AWHONN Fetal Heart Monitoring Simulation (FHMSIM) Course

-- o AWHONN Fetal Heart Monitoring Simulation (FHMSIM) Course - Either to be completed within 12 months preceding the anticipated clinical practicum start date. - Clinical site(s) must include hospital birth experience.
+Clinical site(s) must include hospital birth experience.
 Out of hospital birth experience in an approved home birth practice or a birth center accredited by the Commission for the Accreditation of Birth Centers (CABC) is also recommended (but not required).
 Your clinical plan needs to be approved by your RCF in coordination with the Clinical Director.